-Spokes is the youth leadership body of Youth Speaks Seattle, as well as Totem Star and the Teen Leadership Program.
-This crew of young leaders commit to a 7-month internship where they lead open mics, writing circles, poetry slams and produce a multi-arts album.
-They meet weekly for deep leadership development in event planning, public speaking, facilitation as well building their social justice analysis through artistry and cultural work.
+Spokes is the youth leadership body of Youth Speaks Seattle, as well as Totem Star.
+This crew of young leaders commits to a 7-month internship where they lead arts showcases, open mics, writing circles, poetry slams and produce a multi-arts album.
+They meet weekly for leadership development in event planning, public speaking, facilitation as well building their social justice analysis through artistry and cultural work.

 Applications for next year’s Spokes board will be released in July.

-Joelle LeiLani is a Junior at Tyee Highschool who uses her body and voice as a vessel for those who feel they’ve been silenced.
+Joelle LeiLani is a Queer, female-identifying person, who uses her body and voice as a vessel for those who feel they’ve been silenced.
+She has been writing poetry for 7 years and performing on and off for 1.5 years.
 She has been involved with Youth Speaks Since summer ALLI 2017.
-She’s very energetic and probably doesn’t know whats going on 98% percent of the time but thats fine because shes a Sagittarius so everything will be okay.
+She’s very energetic compassionate.
+Also, probably doesn’t know whats going on 98% percent of the time but thats fine because shes a Sagittarius so everything will be okay.

 Mimi Hubbard likes astrology, but they like performing spoken word poetry even more.
 They are a maker of poetry, film photography, paintings, mixed-media art and music.
 Their work frequently alludes to neurodiversity and it’s place in society as well as its place in their life as a mentally ill and queer individual.
 Their visual work has been featured at the Seattle Art Museum’s Naramore Art Show, the Art Institute of Seattle, and the Capitol Hill Art Walk among others.
 They perform spoken word at Youth Speaks Seattle slams, have performed with youth poets at Town Hall featuring for Seattle Poetry Slam’s Grand Slam, and was part of 2017’s Arts Leadership and Liberation Institute in addition to cohosting Youth Speaks open mics every first Sunday at The Station in Beacon Hill.
 Their big three placements are Sun in Cancer, Moon in Leo, and Gemini ascendant.
 Ask them to analyze your birth chart at the next Youth Speaks Seattle event near you!